Study in Australasia or North America

 Where can you go?

-The majority of our partner universities are in North America, located across the United States and Canada.
+The majority of our partner universities are in North America, located in the United States and Canada.
 You could spend your second year in Florida, North Carolina, Oregon, Ottowa or Toronto.
 Alternatively, you have the opportunity of studying in Australia or New Zealand, including Canberra, Melbourne, Sydney or Wellington.
 The choice of destinations and number of places can vary from year-to-year, so although we cannot guarantee that you will be able to go to your first choice, we are sure that wherever you go it will be an experience to remember.

 How to apply

-You should apply for one of our Study Abroad degrees when you make your application though UCAS.
+You should apply for one of our Study Abroad degrees when you make your application through UCAS.
 You’ll then need to make a decision in the January of your first year if you would still like to spend the following year abroad.
 Changing your mind is perfectly fine, and you can easily transfer onto the standard degree.
-It may be possible to opt onto the Study Abroad scheme after you have started at Lancaster, but this is dependent upon the number of places available and your academic performance in Year 1.
+It may be possible to opt into the Study Abroad scheme after you have started at Lancaster, but this is dependent upon the number of places available and your academic performance in Year 1.

 If you apply for a study abroad course, we will also automatically consider you for the ‘standard’ degree programme (for which the entry requirements are typically lower) and therefore you do not need to list both courses on your UCAS application.
-If, at any time during your first year, you decide that you no longer want to study abroad, you can simply switch to the standard degree programme.
+If at any time during your first year, you decide that you no longer want to study abroad, you can simply switch to the standard degree programme.